menachemgerst/BikeShare/README.md

 4. Inserting all tabels into one main table

 	into the main table will add as many indicators and information that will help the final analysis
+	a. ride time

+		SELECT	 ride_id
+			,started_at
+			,ended_at
+			,DATEDIFF(mi,started_at,ended_at) AS ride_time
+		FROM trips202007

+	b. hour of the ride (to idetify riding "rush hours")

+		DATEPART(HOUR, started_at) AS hour_ride

+	c. weekday
+	d. month
+	e. season